 - Click to Custom dimensions, then click on Viewport.

 - Under metrics, click the “+” and add the metric of “Total Users”.
 (This custom dimension is scoped to Users.)

 - Drag viewport to Rows and users to Values under Tag Settings.
 This should then build a table that looks like this:

 You can customize this explore report further.
 For example, you can add dimensions for device category or traffic source.
 This could help you better understand the visitors who use different browser sizes.
 You can also add the conversions metric to this exploration report to see conversions by browser size, which can highlight interesting differences.

 Test Viewport Sizes

-If you have other questions about Google Analytics or other aspects of measuring your website’s performance, please contact me.
+If you have other questions about browser size, Google Analytics or GA4, please contact me.